neoden/lagring/README.md

         - 'max' - maximum size is set
         - 'exact' - exact target size is set

-        If the size constraint is not met, the `AssetRequirementsException` will be thrown.
+        If the size constraint is not met then `AssetRequirementsException` will be thrown.
         Process method set in _transform_ parameter will be also taken into account.
     - **size_constraint** - size constraint value
     - **lazy_init** - specify callable to return asset parameters.
 Typical usecase —